Health Savings Account (HSA)

 An HSA is a product that offers a high deductible health plan, tax savings advantages, and the ability to keep the plan after a consumer is eligible for Medicare for tax-free withdrawals of qualified medical expenses.
 Consumers are able to pay for their current medical expenses and save for future qualified medical and retiree health expenses on a tax-free basis.

-- Commissioner Praeger encourages anyone who has further questions about Health Savings Accounts to contact her Consumer Assistance Hotline at 800-432-2484.
+- The Commissioner encourages anyone who has further questions about Health Savings Accounts to contact her Consumer Assistance Hotline at 800-432-2484.

 - U.S. Department of the Treasury - basic information on HSAs, qualified medical costs, contribution amounts, and other information.

-- National Association of Health Underwriters (NAHU) - provides an HSA consumer brochure under the "Consumer Guides" link as well as a variety of information related to HSAs.
+- National Association of Health Underwriters (NAHU) - provides information related to HSAs.